Skip to Main Content

 Designated Databases

 Disciplinary databases are designed for finding materials in a particular subject area.
-Different disciplines have different standards for what scholarship looks like.
-Browse our subject-specific research guides to learn what databases focus on your area of study.
+Use our subject-specific research guides to learn what databases focus on your area of study.

 Wikipedia

-You can use Wikipedia to get background information and should use the citations provided to find good sources.
+Wikipedia's citations can help identify good sources.
 Don't cite Wikipedia as a scholarly source, because you can't tell who wrote the entry.